Trade Setup for Friday: Top 10 things you should know before Opening Bell

 Call Options Data:

-The foreign institutional investors (FIIs) bought shares worth Rs1307 crore compared to domestic institutional investors who sold Rs1037 crore in Indian equity market.
+The foreign institutional investors (FIIs) sold shares worth Rs361 crore compared to domestic institutional investors who bought Rs898 crore in Indian equity market.

 High delivery percentage suggests that investors are accepting the delivery of the stock which means that investors are bullish on the stock.